idunmore/cesil/README.md

  - **INC/DEC instructions**; increment (`INC`) or decrement (`DEC`) the value in the ACCUMULATOR by 1.

 ## Installing

-* Install Python 3.13.3 or later (may work with earlier versions, provided they have built-in type-hint support, but not tested).
+For all installation options, the first step is to install [Python 3.13.3](python.org) or later (may work with earlier versions, provided they have built-in type-hint support, but not tested).

+### Install via PIP

+If you just want to run CESIL or CESIL programs, you can install via pip:

+Run:

+    pip install cesil

+Run:

+    cesil --version

+You should see something like:

+    cesil.py, version 1.0.0

+### Install via PIPX

+You can install CESIL in an isolated environment (recommended) using [pipx](https://pipx.pypa.io/stable/).

+See the [installation instructions](https://pipx.pypa.io/stable/) for pipx, and then:

+Run:

+    pipx install cesil

+Run:

+    cesil --version

+You should see something like:

+    cesil.py, version 1.0.0

+### Install for Manual/Source Level Usages:

 * Clone the repository, **or** download [legacy/cesil.py](https://github.com/idunmore/cesil/blob/master/legacy/cesil.py) and [requirements.txt](https://github.com/idunmore/cesil/blob/master/legacy/requirements.txt)
 * Run the following command (in the directory you downloaded the above into):

 >
     pip install -r requirements.txt

 Run: